DarwinEV/ML-Regression-Model-Implementations/README.md

 **There is a correlation between meal prices and waiter tips in the sample.
 Variations from the mean values of the variables have an almost predictable effect on the value of the other variable.
 The results indicate that we can be 95% confident that there is a linear relationship between the two variables in the sample.
-Finally, after comparing the results obtained from the simple linear regression implementation to the Excel regression tool, we cam conclude that the implementation is correct overall.**
+Finally, after comparing the results obtained from the simple linear regression implementation to the Excel regression tool, we can conclude that the implementation is correct overall.**

 - Sources: